Professor Jonathan Love

-My field of research is electrochemical energy conversion and storage focussing on strategic and applied research that impacts the sustainability of regional energy, chemical, minerals and transport industry.
+My field of research is electrochemical energy conversion and storage focusing on strategic and applied research that impacts the sustainability of regional energy, chemical, minerals and transport industry.

 As a Program Leader in CQUniversity’s Centre for Hydrogen and Renewable Energy in Gladstone, I lead a research team that explores; stationary fuel cells for long duration renewable fuel to power grid firming, low carbon liquid fuels including liquefaction and cryogenics of fuels and chemicals such as hydrogen, LNG and liquid carbon dioxide, nanocatalysts for production of green chemicals and fuels, waste heat recovery to increase efficiency of heavy industry processes.